Trinity, Texas: Fire Department

 Organized February 14, 1914, the Trinity Volunteer Fire Department began with 12 volunteers, 500 feet of hose, a shotgun and "some mighty strong lungs."
 When a fire broke out, one member would fire the shotgun and the rest would start yelling.
 Today TVFD members have advanced firefighting certification from the State Firemen's and Fire Marshal's Association.

 Healthcare

-CHI St. Luke's Health-Memorial Clinics opened an outpatient clinic Monday, August 7, 2017 in Trinity.
+CHI St. Luke's Health-Memorial Clinics opened an outpatient clinic Monday, August 7, 2017, in Trinity.
 CHI St. Luke's Health-Memorial officially signed a management service agreement with the Trinity Memorial Hospital District Board and its outpatient clinic.
-Hospital has yet to open back up.
+The hospital has yet to reopen.